-We updated this article to include a new tip to writing a successful grant application.
-The article was published originally on August 7, 2019.
+We updated this article to include new tips to writing a successful grant application.
+The article was originally published in August 2019.

 Grant support is critical to help early-stage science and tech innovators achieve early proof of concept for their ideas.
 However, the number of startups applying for grants continues to grow each year.
-If you’re planning to apply for a grant, there are several ways to ensure that your application stands out from the competition—and receives funding.
+If you’re planning to apply for a grant, there are several ways to ensure that your application stands out from the competition.

-Based on my conversations with many review panels, here are seven things to keep in mind when writing your grant application.
+Here are nine things to keep in mind when writing a winning grant application:

-This seems like common sense, but I’ve seen applications from promising teams get denied because they didn’t carefully follow the guidelines.
-Funders put a great deal of effort to ensure the guidelines articulate exactly what’s required in the application.
+This may seem like common sense, but a surprising number of promising teams don’t receive grant funding because they didn’t carefully follow the guidelines.
+Funders put in a great deal of effort to ensure those guidelines articulate exactly what’s required in the application.
 In a way, they’re providing you with a formula for success.
-Make sure you read the guidelines carefully and check off that you’ve met each requirement in your application.
-If you’re unsure about an application requirement, reach out to the funder for clarification or check the Frequently Asked Questions.
+Make sure to carefully read all the information provided and note each completed requirement.
+If you’re unsure, check the Frequently Asked Questions or reach out to the funder directly for clarification.
 Generally, they’re more than happy to answer a thoughtful question about the application if it will help increase the applicant’s chances for funding.

-Another reason to follow application guidelines: reviewers notice teams who pay attention to detail—and those who don’t.
-Attention to detail is a critical skill in business and entrepreneurship.
-It’s wise to illustrate that skill to potential funders and mentors during your initial interaction.
+Another reason to follow application guidelines: Reviewers notice teams that pay attention to detail—and those that don’t.
+It’s a critical skill in business and entrepreneurship, and wise to illustrate that skill to potential funders and mentors during your initial interaction.

+Make sure you’re able to describe your technology in a straightforward way.
 Avoid unnecessary technical and business jargon.
-If a reviewer doesn’t understand what you’re trying to say in two passes, they likely won’t try a third time.
+If a reviewer doesn’t understand what you’re trying to say in two passes, they likely won’t try to decipher it a third time.
 Review panels are made up of experts with diverse backgrounds—and not all reviewers will fully understand the technical nuances of your innovation.
-Make sure you’re able to describe your technology in an easy-to-digest way.

 Reviewers often won’t accept your application if your narrative raises more questions than it answers.
 Illustrate that you understand:

-- The customer you’re solving the problem for,
+- The customer you’re solving the problem for; and

 - How that problem is currently solved.

 It also helps to show evidence that your solution works and will solve the problem as you describe.
-In my experience, rejected proposals didn’t provide enough technical description to ensure the reviewers understand the company’s vision.
+Rejected proposals generally don’t provide enough technical description to ensure the reviewers understand the company’s vision.

 For most reviewers, an interesting idea isn’t enough.
 They’re looking for teams that:

-- have the potential to scale as a business, ensuring they are able to solve big problems through innovation and entrepreneurship.
+- Have the potential to scale as a business, ensuring they are able to solve big problems through innovation and entrepreneurship; and

 Grant application reviewers look for evidence that you’ve done your homework when it comes to your competition.
 This often includes: